M7012E-Pervasive-Computing/Point-Service/README.md

 Start:
 > npm run start

-Execution settings can be changed in src/config/config.ts where variables can also be changed if launched by docker-compose.
+Execution settings can be changed in src/config/config.ts, where variables can also be changed if launched by docker-compose, using dotenv.

 ## Authors